Pasta Arrabbiata with Spinach, Black Pepper & Parmesan

 Roasted Red Pepper Rigatoni with Italian Sausage

 I love pasta, pretty much all pasta.
-As a matter of fact, I never met a pasta I didn’t like.
-Though there are some (like a few people I know) that I like better than others.
-This pasta is one of those that I like best of all.
-The creamy, spicy red pepper sauce mixed with savory Italian sausage (thank you, Hungry Planet) and served over freshly made rigatoni noodles makes my cuore felice!
+I never met a pasta I didn’t like.
+However, there are some (like a few people I know) that I like better than others.
+This pasta is one of those that I want best of all.
+The creamy, spicy red pepper sauce mixed with savory Italian sausage (thank you, Hungry Planet) served over freshly made rigatoni noodles makes my cuore felice!
 Did I say that correctly?

-Anyway, this simple recipe comes together quickly, and if you’re anything like me, this will make your heart happy too!
+Anyway, this simple recipe comes together quickly, and if you’re anything like me, this will make your heart happy, too!
 I love the Hungry Planet Italian sausage here.
 The texture and flavor shine in this recipe, and with zero grams of saturated fat (Impossible Sausage has 4g of saturated fat), you cannot go wrong.
-You just have to make sure you don’t eat all the sausage while you’re waiting on your pasta to boil!
+You have to make sure you don’t eat all the sausage while you’re waiting for your pasta to boil!

 Print